Contact Group on Belarus

 Commissioner for Human Rights

 As part of his vital role in protecting human rights defenders, the Council of Europe Commissioner for Human Rights consistently called for support for Belarusian civil society following the suspension of relations with the Belarusian authorities.
-He stressed the importance of offering them stable residency in host countries, providing social benefits to them and their families, facilitating their work and easing the process of legal registration for new legal bodies.
+In 2022, the Commissioner stressed the importance of offering them stable residency in host countries, providing social benefits to them and their families, facilitating their work and easing the process of legal registration for new legal bodies.
 He welcomed the fact that some member states have implemented relocation and protection policies and called on others to follow suit.

 Safety of Journalists Platform